Murder of Matthew Hunt: Manhunt and investigation

 In response, the police including members of the Armed Offenders Squad and Eagle helicopters launched a manhunt for the perpetrators and searched vehicles.
 Eight schools in Massey were also placed in lockdown including Massey High School and Don Buck Primary School.
 Armed police officers also guarded police stations.

 Several hours after the shooting, the police stormed a home in Rena Place in Auckland's West Harbour.
-In addition, police also arrested a fleeing driver on the Lincoln Road overbridge in the Northeast Motorway after using road spikes to stop his car.
-The police also spoke to two persons of interest.
+In addition, police also arrested a fleeing driver on the Lincoln Road overbridge over the Northwestern Motorway after using road spikes to stop his car.
+Police also spoke to two persons of interest.
 Later that night, a 24-year-old man was charged with murder, attempted murder and dangerous driving causing injury.
-The man briefly appeared in the Waitakere district court on 20 June where he was formally arraigned and remanded into custody until his next court appearance on 8 July.
+The man briefly appeared in the Waitakere District Court on 20 June where he was formally arraigned and remanded into custody until his next court appearance on 8 July.

-On 20 June, the police announced that they were looking for a 30-year-old woman named Natalie Bracken in relation to the shooting incident.
-She was charged with driving charges and as an accessory to the murder.
-Later that day, the police took Bracken into custody in West Auckland and confirmed that she was assisting police inquiries.
+On 20 June, the police announced that they were looking for a 30-year-old woman named Natalie Bracken in relation to the shooting.
+She was charged with driving offences and as an accessory to the murder.
+Later that day, the police took Bracken into custody in West Auckland and confirmed that she was assisting with police inquiries.